-That said if you are suffering from health conditions, or you can’t tolerate high temperatures and humidity, then visiting the sauna just once or twice should be fine.
+That said if you are suffering from health conditions, or can’t tolerate high temperatures and humidity, then visiting the sauna just once or twice should be fine.

-Quick tip: Ensure that you take two full glasses of water before and after every sauna session to keep your body hydrated.
+A quick tip: Ensure that you take two full glasses of water before and after every sauna session to keep your body hydrated.

 It is not safe to go to the sauna every day.
 However, you can visit saunas for 3 days every week.
 Not more than that.

 If you can’t tolerate high temperatures or if you have health issues, then you should not visit the sauna more than once or twice per week.

 What Happens if You Stay in a Sauna for Too Long?

 Staying in a sauna for too long exposes your body to dehydration.
 You can also suffer from heat exhaustion or heat stroke due to overheating.